Preventive dentistry is the practice of caring for your oral health including your teeth. The goal is optimum oral health and preventing problems like

 don’t have conditions that affect bone healing

-Your dentist will discuss with you whether a dental implant procedure is suitable for you.
+Your dentist will discuss with you whether a dental implant procedure is

 A dental implant is usually done in stages over a few months, with a series of minor operations and tests.